-All Supportive Services reimbursements/payments must be actual costs that are necessary for Employment and Training participation.
+All Supportive Services reimbursements/payments must be actual costs that are necessary for Employment and Training participation or obtaining employment.
 They must be verified and documented.
 Services to obtain and keep employment are not an allowable reimbursement.

 Supportive Services reimbursements /payments can be provided under the following categories;